Quantum computational chemistry: Discussion and Conclusions

-This work has sought to bridge the gap between those scientists working on quantum information, and those working on computational chemistry.
+This review has sought to be accessible to both scientists working on quantum computing, and those working on computational chemistry.
 We have discussed the key methods used in classical computational chemistry, and how these have been incorporated into quantum algorithms.
-We have highlighted the key differences between quantum and classical methods of chemistry simulation, and the resulting benefits that quantum computing is widely predicted to bring to the field of computational chemistry.
+Emphasis has been placed on the key differences between quantum and classical methods of chemistry simulation, and the resulting benefits that quantum computing is widely predicted to bring to the field of computational chemistry.

-However, we have also shown that quantum methods still face many challenges, not least the high error rates and low qubit counts of current hardware.
-As such, it is important to continue to develop new algorithms, mappings, basis sets, and error mitigation techniques.
-Doing so will reduce the resources required for transformative chemistry simulations, enabling us to reap their benefits on a much shorter timescale.
+However, we have also shown that quantum methods still face many challenges, not least the high error rates and low qubit counts of existing hardware.
+Ultimately, the success of quantum computational chemistry will depend on our ability to construct larger and better controlled quantum computers.
+The question of how large, and how well controlled these machines must be will be determined by the quality of the procedures that we have developed to carry out calculations of interest.
+It is therefore crucial that we continue to develop and optimise new: algorithms, mappings, error correction codes and procedures, basis sets, and error mitigation techniques.
+Below, we highlight potential research directions to aid in this goal. \\